 You must not drive with a sling on.
-It is your own responsibility to ensure this.
+It is your own responsibility.
 You are allowed to drive when:

 - You can safely control the car

 - You can use the steering wheel/gear stick safely

-- You can perform an emergency stop.
+- You can perform an emergency stop